Impression formation: Valence

-The emotionality of certain personality traits, such as "warm" versus "cold" characteristics, can influence how subsequent traits are interpreted and ultimately the type of impression formed.
 Information inconsistent with a person's global impression of another individual is especially prominent in memory.
 The process of assimilation can lead to causal attributions of personality as this inconsistent information is integrated into the whole.
 This effect is especially influential when the behavior is perceived as negative.
 Consistent with negativity bias, negative behaviors are seen as more indicative of an individual's behavior in situations involving moral issues.
 Extreme negative behavior is also considered more predictive of personality traits than less extreme behavior.
+Additionally, negative stimuli, such as angry faces, are detected quicker, compared to non angry faces, in crowds and are deemed more salient.
+However, this reasoning can be flawed, as it can trigger a halo effect, where the influence of a single trait is overestimated, overshadowing other factors.

+Central Traits

+The emotionality of certain personality traits can influence how subsequent traits are interpreted and ultimately the type of impression formed.
+For example, when participants are presented with the same list of personality traits, the impression they form can vary notably depending on whether a "warm" trait, as opposed to a “cold” trait is included.
+People are more likely to perceive an intelligent and warm individual as wise, whereas one described as intelligent and cold tends to be seen as calculating.
+These traits, which have a disproportionate influence on overall impressions, are referred to as central traits.

+Nonverbal Behaviors

+Nonverbal behaviors exert a substantial amount of influence on impression formation.
+Nonverbal cues were used as the groundwork when participants were forming impressions of a speaker It was also seen that inconsistency between verbal and nonverbal cues prompted participants to rate the speaker to be less sincere, which further evidences the role of nonverbal behaviors in impression formation.
+The influence of nonverbal behaviors is also seen in professional settings such as the police force.
+Detectives with years of experience in their fields showed low accuracy rates when presented with the ask of identifying deception.

 History

 Classic experiments

 In a classic experiment, Solomon Asch's principal theoretical concern revolved around understanding the mechanisms influencing a person's overall impression of others, principally trait centrality and trait valence of various personality characteristics.
 His research illustrated the influential roles of the primacy effect, valence, and causal attribution on the part of the individual.
 Based on the findings of ten experiments studying the effect of various personality adjectives on the resulting quality and character of impressions, several key principles of impression formation have been identified: